RobRendell/gTove/implemented.md

 ## Version 614
 * Fix bug: disambiguation menu would cause a crash with maps/minis with empty names.
 * Fix bug: maps and minis could have their metadata reset to empty when the GM's view of the scenario was sent.
+## Version 622
+* Show the alert icon on the user's avatar while they're ignoring a pending gTove update.
+* Add buttons to clear dice-roll history, and to toggle dice pool results between listing individual dice in sorted order (listed from lowest to highest) or unsorted order (listed in an arbitrary but fixed order).
+* Update login to GIS, due to https://developers.google.com/identity/oauth2/web/guides/migration-to-gis
+* Re-snap maps on tabletops to the global grid if their map grid is edited.
+* Change inter-client networking to use Firebase, instead of peer-to-peer or multicast.